 Address: 4800 Osuna Rd NE, Albuquerque, NM 87109

 Looking for a day of family fun the way Albuquerque locals do it?
-Head over to Cliff’s Amusement Park in the northeast of the city for rollercoasters, waterslides, and every ride in between.
+Head over to Cliff’s Amusement Park in the city’s northeast for rollercoasters, waterslides, and every ride in between.

 The park is open seasonally in and around summertime when the weather is best in Albuquerque.
-It’s a combination amusement park and waterpark, with carnival-style games and food stands as well.
+It’s a combination amusement park and waterpark, with carnival-style games and food stands.
 You’ll find favorites like bumper cars, sky-high swings, and several rollercoasters, including the famous New Mexico Rattler.

 See Related: Most Beautiful & Best Vacations in the US